 I don’t know the origin of his Airstream fantasy.
 During the golden age of the travel trailer, he was the son of an alcoholic cattle farmer and a school secretary, wrestling with his sexuality in rural Northwest Louisiana.
 It isn’t hard to imagine how, as a child in the late 1950s, seeing one of those majestic silver cylinders in a magazine would’ve been as exotic and alluring to him as an ocean-liner or the Orient Express.

 It was the polar opposite of the only kind of travel my father knew.
 When his family traveled, they’d get up at 5am for a one-hour trip to visit cousins in the next parish.
 They’d pile into a Ford Fairlane with a painted-steel Coleman cooler stuffed full of foil-wrapped fried chicken, cornbread, and jars of sweet tea.
 In the back seat, my father and his two brothers and sister had to dodge ashes from my grandfather’s unfiltered Camels that blew into their window every time he dangled his sunburnt arm outside between drags.
 After a 6am roadside stop to eat, they would get back in the car in time for one of the children to get sick.
-By 7am, with two out of four kids now holding wet rags on their foreheads, and all of them dusted with cigarette ashes, they would arrive at a cousin’s house.
-Only to be asked by the bleary-eyed host to go drive around the neighborhood for an hour, because everyone in the house was still asleep.
+By 7am, with two out of four kids now holding wet rags on their foreheads, and all of them dusted with cigarette ashes, they would arrive at a cousin’s house only to be asked by the bleary-eyed host to go drive around the neighborhood for an hour, because everyone inside was still asleep.

 Somewhere along the way, my father’s boyhood Airstream dream was sidetracked by others.
 He married my mother, and then I came along.
 He launched an advertising agency out of the back of his MG coupe, and within a few years he was doing commercials with Orson Wells, rubbing elbows with Madison Avenue ad men at the Greenbriar, and getting his name in Adweek.
 By his late thirties, he came out of the closet.
 My parents separated.
 He left the Deep South for the gay epicenter of Seattle, Capitol Hill, where I spent my high school years living with him.
 Right before I went off to college, he met the man who he would later get married to three times.
 They traveled the world, flew on the Concorde, and went on Safari in Africa.
 And one of their favorite places to visit was Key West.